- 1 What is Gestational Surrogacy?

 - When the uterus has been removed, but ovaries are still producing eggs.Sometimes, a woman cannot carry a baby because her uterus has been removed, but her ovaries are still healthy and active.
 Gestational surrogacy provides an ideal solution here, because it creates an opportunity for the woman to still have biological children.

 - When pregnancy could be fatal.
 Certain conditions or disorders make pregnancy extremely risky for women.
-In these cases, fertility doctors may suggest surrogacy to preserve the woman’s life.

 Traditional/Full Surrogacy vs Gestational Surrogacy